yegor256/blog/_drafts/morale.md

 is trying to hide his or her mistakes.

 **Responsibility Is Always Personal**.
 The best demotivating word is "together", used in task descriptions.
-Each task is personal and individual.
+Don't use it.
+Each task has to be personally and individually assigned, no matter what Agile Manifesto says.
 Everybody is responsible for his or her own success or failure.
 How their results will join together and lead to a mutual success or failure &mdash; it's your business.
 Will you succeed or fail, we will see.
 Once you're saying that we all have to succeed together,